 A Short Life is a compassionate, funny and hard hitting account of life written by an unforgettable young man facing his own mortality.
 This short, compelling book provides remarkable insight into being both a doctor and a patient, and is a simple, beautiful story of growing up.
-All proceeds from A Short Life will go to the Jim Slotnick Fellowship in Medicine Endowment Fund.
+All proceeds from A Short Life will go to the Jim Slotnick Fellowship in Medicine Endowment Fund at Saban Community Clinic.

 A Short Life is a compassionate, funny and hard hitting account of life written by an unforgettable young man facing his own mortality.